kwilkos/cxf/distribution/src/main/release/samples/wsdl_first_pure_xml/README.txt

-Hello World Demo using BARE Style in XML Binding
+Hello World Demo using BARE Style in XML Binding (pure XML over HTTP)
 =============================================

 This demo illustrates the use of Apache CXF's xml binding.
 This